Probably one of the more unique vegan cafés in Barcelona

-Blue Project Café is a vegetarian, vegan and raw food haven which is different from others, in a way that it takes food to that another level.
+Blue Project Café is a vegetarian, vegan and raw food haven which is different from others, in the sense that it takes food to that another level.
 Priding themselves on the theory of slow food, we paid a visit to the café to find out more and taste some of the creations.

 When we arrived to the vegan café, the very first thing that stood out was the cosy environment.
 The café has beautiful wooden touches, filled with cookbooks.
 The waiter – Jonathan welcomed us with a smile.

-To start, we were recommended by Jonathan to try their smoothie and fresh juice.
+To start, Jonathan recommended that we try their smoothie and fresh juice.
 You can make your own smoothie, so we went ahead and had a banana, almond milk, acai & cinnamon smoothie which was absolutely delicious and a beetroot, apple, carrot, ginger and lemon freshly squeezed juice.

 For starters, we had a little taster of their hummus, Essene bread, enzymatic crackers and their cashew cheese.